mattclegg/silverstripe-doc-restructuring/master/cms/docs/tutorials/1-building-a-basic-site.md

  | mysite/   | Contains all your sites code (mainly PHP and JavaScript)                                                                                                                                                                   |
  | themes/   | Combines all images, stylesheets and templates powering your website into a reusable "theme"                                                                                                                               |

-When designing your site you should only need to modify the //mysite// //themes//  and //assets// folders.
+When designing your site you should only need to modify the *mysite* *themes*  and *assets* folders.
 The rest of the folders contain files and data that are not specific to any site.

 #  Using the CMS